SyncholisticMG/gh/chapter2/workspace.md

 you can go to a very high density and dimensional realm.
 This is when the foetus in the womb had a grand goal that you had not achieved yet and you can be sent to 7th  or 8th density to experience life from there and then return with some of those potent memories intact.
 Often people are so overwhelmed by the experience and think they can’t live up to that energy being that they perceived themselves as.
-And the message is that you can as it is already who you are and the NDE has assisted you to discover that.
+And the message is that you can as it's already who you are and the NDE has assisted you to discover that.
 Those experiences would be contracted out beforehand in the foetus in the womb planning.

 Bystanders can sometimes accompany that soul through the experience of meeting loved ones on the other side be that now in NDE or death scenario.